abathroomwithblacksnakeskinwallpapercirculargoldmirror

 This post contains links to affiliate websites and receives an affiliate commission for any purchases made by you using these links.
 I appreciate your support!

-When I was working in retail one of the questions I got asked the most, came about in the bathroom hardware section.
+When I was working in retail, one of the questions I was asked the most came from the bathroom hardware section.
 It was all about mixing metals.
 “Shouldn’t all my fixtures and faucets be the same finish?”
-A lot of customers would be so afraid of mixing metals in their bathroom!
+Many customers are afraid of mixing metals in their bathroom.

 But mixing metals in your bathroom can work out amazingly.
 When you know how…

 Mixing metals adds interest and a modern twist to the bathroom.
-It’s totally common nowadays to see a mixture of different metals in the space.
+It’s common nowadays to see a mixture of different metals in one space.
 But how do you go about deciding what metals work well together?

 If you’ve been wanting to experiment with more than one finish in your bathroom, here are the best tips for mixing metals.